tpcstld/fileshare/README.md

-Shortlinker
+FileShare
 ===========

-Generating short urls for bigger links.
+Sharing small files quickly.

-You can find a version of the website here: http://ls.tpcstld.me
+You can find a version of the website here: http://fileshare.tpcstld.me